cksystemsteaching/selfie/manuscript/semantics.md

 ...
 ```

-## Principle
+## Summary

-Selfie is code that includes a compiler, an emulator, and a hypervisor.
+Let us summarize what we have seen so far and prepare for the next chapter.
+Selfie is a program that includes a compiler, an emulator, and a hypervisor.
 Selfie can compile itself, emulate itself, and host itself.
 Understanding selfie is an efficient and effective way to gain true understanding of computer science.
 This chapter is the first step towards understanding selfie by observing that:

 T> Change determines semantics!

-In particular, the meaning of bits or characters or any symbols comes from change over time, by being changed (data) and by changing others (code).
+In particular, the meaning of bits or characters or any symbols comes from change over time, by being changed (making them data) and by changing others (making them code).
 Let us have another look at our earlier example of adding 7 to 42.

 X> The sum of 7 and 42 is usually denoted by 7 + 42 and evaluates to 49 making 7, 42, and 49 actually represent numbers.
 X>